zmyer/graal/docs/reference-manual/tools/profiling.md

     information.
 Tracing histograms often provides insights into the behavior of the algorithm that needs optimization.

-    Lastly, let's look at the memory tracer tool, for which GraalVM  currently provides experimental support, for capturing allocations.
+    Lastly, let's look at the memory tracer tool for capturing allocations, for which GraalVM currently provides experimental support.

 6. Run `js primes.js --memtracer` to display source code locations and counts of reported allocations.